Are you searching for an online mind map maker? Are you overwhelmed by the range of choices and the different lists of what is the “best”?

 2. Expand and collapse

-As we discuss here, mind maps are a type of diagram where the currency of thought is context and importance.
+As we discuss here, mind maps are a type of visual diagram where the currency of thought is context and importance.
 Less important (more detailed) information is found at the edges of maps, with the most important ideas near the central idea.
-You can then hide detail while you concentrate on what really matters.
+You can then hide details while you concentrate on what really matters.
 This is done by “expanding” or “collapsing” the topics at a certain point in the tree.

 This feature allows you to concentrate on a small area in what could effectively be an almost infinite canvas.
 This lets you work efficiently with large amounts of information, only seeing the parts that matter at any one time.
 Like drag and drop, it seems too obvious to mention.
 The mind mapping software you choose should make it easy to expand and collapse areas within your map without needing to stop and think about it, ideally with a keyboard shortcut.